Where to Buy a Suit in Canada: Smart Shopping for Every Budget, Occasion and Body Type

 Table 3: Suit Fit Type Comparison

-Fit Type Silhouette Best For Body Type Comfort Level Styling Off-Rack Success
+Best For Body Type

 Selecting Fit Type Based on Your Body Type